Possession of Cocaine in Florida

 Lack of Knowledge

 It is an affirmative defense to the crime of Possession of Cocaine if you can prove that you did not know the substance in your possession was cocaine.
-Importantly, this defense requires you to testify to your lack of knowledge of the substances illegal nature.
-[2]
+Importantly, this defense requires you to testify to your lack of knowledge of the substance’s illegal nature.
+[3]

 Overdose Defense